cupidthecat/cupid-clip/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to improve cupid-clip, feel free to:
+If you'd like to improve **cupid-clip**, feel free to:

 1. Fork the repository.
 2. Create a feature branch.